-Tips for your best-ever broccoli crop
+New Zealand growing guide: 9 tips for your best-ever broccoli crop

-WORDS: Jane Bellerby
+Words: Jane Bellerby

 Broccoli is one of the favourite and most essential of green vegetables in our home.
 We grow them from March until late spring, with regular sowings to ensure crop continuity.

-It is possible to grow it through summer but we’re busy enjoying other seasonal vegetables that require less maintenance during the season, so we don’t have to worry about those pesky white butterflies and diamond-backed moths.
+It’s possible to grow it through summer but we’re busy enjoying other seasonal vegetables that require less maintenance during the season, so we don’t have to worry about those pesky white butterflies and diamond-backed moths.

-THE plot is then covered with black plastic for weed control.
+2. The plot is then covered with black plastic for weed control.

-THE germinating seeds are kept moist and we try to pay careful attention to weed control.
+4. The germinating seeds are kept moist and we try to pay careful attention to weed control.
 All our hard work is not for the benefit of the opportunist weeds so any bare patches in germination can be filled by transplanting plants that are growing too closely together.

-TO help with weed control we plant the rows closely together so as the plants grow they shade out weeds and provide a bit of living mulch to help with moisture retention.
+5. To help with weed control we plant the rows closely together so as the plants grow they shade out weeds and provide a bit of living mulch to help with moisture retention.
 Mulch is not used over winter because it just creates too much of a holiday resort for slugs and snails.

-ROW maintenance, aside from weed control, includes watering in any dry spells and paying attention to the state of the plant.
+6. Row maintenance, aside from weed control, includes watering in any dry spells and paying attention to the state of the plant.

 Bacillus thuringiensis (BT) is an organic insecticide that contains a naturally-occurring bacterium found in soils throughout the world.
-It is not a chemical, and has never been found to hurt humans or anything else except the targeted caterpillars.
+It is not a chemical and has never been found to hurt humans or anything else except the targeted caterpillars.
 It breaks down relatively quickly, returning to the soil with the help of UV and micro-organisms.

 BT is activated only by specific conditions that exist in the gut of the caterpillar.
 Not so nice for the caterpillar of course, but if we want to eat broccoli, they need to go.